Harisiddhi: Principles of Composition

 The temple seems symmetric on a certain axis.
 Perfect symmetry, in case of temple, also gives symmetry in case of distribution of mass and rigidity – equal strength to the building in response to any direction of ground wave and lateral force.
 Doors are not close to corners; else, strength is reduced.
 Tundals are repeatedly used for the support of the tiers of the temple.
 There are repeatedly used strips on the tiers of the temple.

 Conclusion

 The temple is in good condition at present.
 It is among the important heritages our ancestors have left us.
 So, this temple is of great importance.
 People are aware of the importance.
 The repairing and the maintenance of the temple have been carried on in certain interval of time.
 Though the original colour of the temple has been changed by the use of modern colours, the heritage is still an example of good artwork.
 However, the impact and use of modern materials during the reconstruction has somehow deteriorated the originality.
 People are jointly involved in the protection of such heritage.

-On 3rd December 2021, the statue of this deity was stolen.